Purdue-SoCET/aihw-design-logs/Fall-2025/michael-lee/week7.md

 ## Progress:
 - Met with Sooraj to flush out details on VLIW/EPIC implementation
 - Key point is that we will implement 8 dependency registers that will limit in flight instructions to 8 instructions and enable basic out of order abilities by checking and setting dependency registers
-- Diagram for packetized instructions and full crossbar created
+- Diagram for VLIW instructions and full crossbar created
-- Meetings with vectorcore team to flush out width of execution units and
 - Readings:
 - https://www.engineering.iastate.edu/~zzhang/courses/cpre581-f06/lectures/Lecture24-1p.pdf
 - https://www2.seas.gwu.edu/~bhagiweb/cs211/lectures/epic.pdf